East Finchley Lease Extension - Free Consultation

 Increase your lease and increase your East Finchley property value

-East Finchley property with a lease extension has roughly the same value as a freehold
+East Finchley property with a lease extension is almost the same value as a freehold

 Banks and Building Societies may decide not to lend with a short lease